Language selection

 Description: Requirements for shellfish aquaculture movement records in BC

-Shellfish product movement records are required to identify and track shellfish harvested from growing areas, through to the consumer.
-Along with harvest tags and Annual Aquaculture Statistical Reports, product movements are a key component of a robust traceability system.
+Shellfish product movement records are required to identify and track shellfish harvested from growing areas through to licensed processing facilities, for proper management of fisheries and with the intent to protect consumers.
+Along with product tagging and data in Annual Aquaculture Statistical Reports, tracking and documenting product movements are a key component of a robust traceability system.

 Shellfish product movement records:

-• Document shellfish are from an approved source
+1. Document that shellfish are from an approved source;

-• Track product movements/chain of custody through the growing cycle, harvest, and receipt by a licensed processing facility
+2. Track product movements/chain of custody through the growing cycle, harvest, and receipt by a licensed processing facility;

 • specific licence holder or company